decargroup/dkpy/doc/examples.rst

 D-K iteration with a custom fit order selection method
 ------------------------------------------------------

-In this example, a custom D-K iteration class is used, roughly recreating the interactive method of the previous example.
+In this example, a custom D-K iteration class is used to stop the iteration after 3 iterations of 4th order fits.

 .. literalinclude:: ../examples/5_example_dk_iteration_custom.py
   :language: python